joshuarli/pylibgen/README.md

 ## Development Setup

 You'll need python 3.6, python 3.7, and `tox`.
 It's recommended to use [`pyenv`](https://github.com/pyenv/pyenv) to install + manage python versions and executable modules.
-For example:
+An example:

-    pyenv install 3.6.6
+    $ pyenv install 3.6.7
-    pyenv install 3.7.0
+    $ pyenv install 3.7.1
-    pyenv global 3.7.0 3.6.6
+    $ pyenv global 3.7.1 3.6.7  # put both pyenv-managed python3.6 and python3.7 on the PATH
-    python3.7 -m pip install tox
+    $ python3.7 -m pip install tox

-To setup and enter the virtual environment for development:
+To setup a virtual environment for testing + development:

-    under construction
+    $ tox -e setup
+    $ . venv/bin/activate  # optional, useful if you do not need to run the entire tox suite of tools and tests

+To run all tests and pre-commit hooks (do not do this in an activated `venv` because you need pyenv `python3.6` and `python3.7`):

+    $ tox

 ## Disclaimer